 The first actor to feature in Time’s magazine was Charlie Chaplin.

-He once won 3rd prize in Charlie Chaplin look-a-like contest
+He also won the 3rd prize in a look-a-like contest in Charlie Chaplin.

-Charlie’s daughter portrayed his mother in the movie Chaplin
+Charlie’s daughter in the movie Chaplin portrayed his wife.

-The bowler hat and cane that charlie is always known for wearing were sold for $150,000.
+The bowler hat and cane that charlie is known for wearing has often been sold for $150,000.